simondotm/ym2149f/README.md

 Using this technique allows the full 12-bit range of the YM to be reproduced on the SN76489, and is a significant improvement over the periodic noise bass, since it does not limit bass to one channel or require the need to share the percussion/noise channel.

+*Credit, Kudos & Thanks goes to [@HexWab](https://github.com/hexwab) for realising and proving this particular innovation.*

 #### Software Bass - Data Format

 When the `-bass` option is enabled on the `ym2sn.py` commandline, the output VGM will be modified as follows: